 Nо compression stockings required post treatment

 If you find that your spider veins or varicose veins are becoming itchy or painful, it’s time to explore VenaSeal™ as a treatment option.
-As the best vein clinic in New Jersey, VenaSeal is performed at all of our locations, including Mt.
+As the best vein clinics in New York and New Jersey, VenaSeal is performed at all of our locations, including Mt.
 Laurel, Princeton, Point Pleasant, and Wayne.

 What is VenaSeal?

 The VenaSeal closure system uses an advanced medical adhesive that closes the diseased vein.
 It is the only non-thermal, non-tumescent, non-sclerosant procedure approved for use in the U.S., which means no heat and no swelling.
 The adhesive is deposited within the diseased vein segments and results can be seen almost immediately.
 The VenaSeal procedure may be a good alternative to other varicose vein treatments since there is no downtime required.